pauleyre/samples/README.md

 Small 3D character demo I made for a client on a commission.
 Made in Unity engine.

+#kneat

+Code Challenge Background:
+As part of this code challenge you will be using an API available here: https://swapi.co/
+We want to know for all SW star ships, to cover a given distance, how many stops for resupply are required.
+The application will take as input a distance in mega lights (MGLT).
+The output should be a collection of all the star ships and the total amount of stops required to make the distance between the planets.
+All other application details are at your own discretion.

 #manager

 Small and medium business manager.